aidansteele/vpcjump/README.md

 Parameters:
     [SSHPARAMS] ...
 Arguments to pass to SSH

-Options:
-    --ssh-user SSH USER           SSH user (default: "ec2-user")
 ```

 Often you will want to use the jumpbox as an intermediary in order to connect to a second instance.
-This can be done using SSH port forwarding, e.g. `vpcjump --ngrok-token <auth token> --instance-id i-abc123 ssh -- -L 3389:172.16.0.1:3389` - This will let you to connect to Microsoft Remote Desktop on 127.0.0.1 and it will connect to the remote instance!
+This can be done using SSH port forwarding, e.g. `vpcjump --ngrok-token <auth token> --instance-id i-abc123 ssh -- -L 3389:172.16.0.1:3389` - This will let you to connect to Microsoft Remote Desktop on 127.0.0.1 and it will connect to the remote instance.

+Even better is [`sshuttle`](http://sshuttle.readthedocs.io/en/stable/).
+It transparently creates a VPN-like connection over SSH and allows you to connect to resources within the VPC directly.
+Simply type `vpcjump --ngrok-token <auth token> --instance-id i-abc123 sshuttle`.
+Then you can type something like `ssh ec2-user@172.16.0.1` in another window and you're in. 👍

 Finally, you may wish to terminate the jumpbox tunnel early.
 This can be done as such: `vpcjump --instance-id i-abc123 kill`.